mcuringa/think-js/iteration.md

 multiple variables with the same name as long as they are not in the same function.

-Python examines all the statements in a function — if any of them assign a value to a variable, that is the clue that Python uses to make the variable a local variable.
+Javascript examines all the statements in a function — if any of them assign a value to a variable, that is the clue that Javascript uses to make the variable a local variable.

 The stack diagram for this program shows that the two variables named ``i`` are not the same variable.
 They can refer to different values, and changing one